MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-feedback.md

 You can use the search box above the feedback list to search for feedback on a specific query.

-## Read comments and suggestions

 In the feedback list, the Verbatim column indicates what user's feedback also includes a comment or suggestion.
 To read it, click the query to open the **Detail** panel.

 ## Update feedback state

-As feedback comes in, it will be in a New state and will remain there until you change it to Resolved or Duplicate.
+As feedback comes in, it will be in a *New* state and will remain there until you change it to *Resolved* or *Duplicate*.

 To change this state: